itdxer/neupy/site/docs/layers/basics.rst

 Input and output shapes
 -----------------------

-In the previous examples each layer accepted one argument that defines it's output shape, but there is no information about network's input shape.
+In the previous examples, each layer accepted one argument that defines it's output shape, but there is no information about network's input shape.

 .. code-block:: python